openhab/openhab-addons/bundles/org.openhab.binding.plugwise/README.md

 Users should use the Plugwise [Source](https://www.plugwise.com/source) software to define the network, reset devices or perform firmware upgrades.

 Currently only "V2" of the Plugwise protocol is supported.
-It is adviced that users of the binding upgrade their devices to the latest firmware using the Plugwise Source software.
+It is advised that users of the binding upgrade their devices to the latest firmware using the Plugwise Source software.

 ## Supported Things